-UNOS has received feedback regarding how waiting list priority could be manipulated through the use of unnecessary medical interventions.
-For example, public comment responses for the Proposal to Modify the Adult Heart Allocation System (2016) included concerns about manipulating waiting list priority through the use of cardiac assist devices.
-These concerns have not been unique to any specific type of organ transplant, but if it did occur, it could result in an inequitable organ allocation system.
+The OPTN has received feedback regarding how waitlist priority could be manipulated through the use of unnecessary medical interventions.
+For example, public comment responses for the Proposal to Modify the Adult Heart Allocation System included concerns about manipulating waitlist priority through the use of cardiac assist devices.
+1

-A recent news report on National Public Radio (NPR) raised concerns about heart transplant providers escalating medical care in the absence of medical indication for the treatment.5 This behavior has been largely justified by the position that the provider is acting in the best interest of his or her patient, but this report suggested that when "gaming" the system goes from being an aberration to a standard strategy, - then dishonesty becomes the norm.
+A recent news report on National Public Radio (NPR) raised concerns about heart transplant providers escalating medical care in the absence of medical indication for the treatment.2 This behavior has been largely justified by the position that the provider is acting in the best interest of his or her patient, but this report suggested that "when 'gaming the system' goes from being an aberration to a standard strategy... then dishonesty becomes normal."3

-While there may be a number of different ways or opportunities to manipulate an allocation system, this paper will focus on the use of unnecessary medical interventions to raise a transplant candidate's priority on the waiting list.
+While there may be a number of different ways or opportunities to manipulate an allocation system, this paper will focus on the use of unnecessary medical interventions to raise a transplant candidate's priority on the waitlist.
 Such practice may violate the principle of equity and result in an inequitable organ allocation system.
-It should be helpful for OPTN/UNOS to provide guidance regarding this issue.